Lifearc/studies-endpoint-upload/README.md

 1. Upload any other relevant associated files or notes.

-1. Complete the experiment in *Studies* once finished with the submission to make it available to other Browser forms.
+1. Complete & Countersign the experiment in *Studies* once finished with the submission to make it available to other Browser forms.

    :warning: Different experimental runs must be submitted as separate *Studies* experiments instead of mashing submission up into one.

-You can delete the submission by deleting the associated document.
+:duck: You can remove the data by deleting the uploaded document.
 The data associated will get removed from the system too.

 ## :bulb: Template column description